 Q: And there are new exciting learning opportunities happening all the time: I saw that you are teaming up with Tallgrass so that people can get “combo training”.
 Great idea!
 How does that work?

 Yes, we are offering students interested in taking both programs the opportunity to attend an intensive acupressure course with Tallgrass if they have completed our Level 100 animal massage course.
 Tallgrass is able to provide their complete program to our students because much of the anatomy and some other materials are common to the two programs, so grads won’t have to study the same material twice and will instead be able to focus on the hands-on experience.
 This year, NWSAM grads will be able to attend a September intensive with Tallgrass.
 We will be doing something similar later so that graduates of the Tallgrass program will be able to take an intensive animal massage course (represents less time and money for the same training) in either late 2012 or early 2013.
 We are very excited to be working with Tallgrass on this.
 We have collaborated with Tallgrass Animal Acupressure on many occasions to offer their intro courses at NWSAM and in teaching our unique Integrated Massage and Acupressure series.
 It is a great way for students to get the most out of two of the best schools in the industry.

 Lola, thank you so much for taking the time to answer all these questions.
 I think this will be a great help for both pet owners and people looking to get into the field of animal massage.
-To find out more about the school and the different programs and courses they offer, go to the NWSAM website (I also list their introductory courses on the bi-monthly Events & Workshops lists here on AWG).
+To find out more about the school and the different programs and courses they offer, go to the NWSAM website.